ontoligent/ds-ontology/README.md

-# ds-ontology
-An Ontology of Data Science
+# An Ontology of Data Science